Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

 \subsection{Deployment Process and Related Notation}

 In this paper, we consider two approaches for deployment.

-{\em Pure as-you-go deployment:} In this case, after placing a relay, the agent skips the next $A$~steps ($A \geq 0$), and sequentially estimates shadowing from the locations $(A+1),(A+2),\cdots,(A+B)$.
-As the agent explores the locations $(A+1),(A+2),\cdots,(A+B-1)$ and estimates the shadowing in those locations, at each step he decides whether to place a relay there, and if the decision is to place a relay, then he also decides at what transmit power the relay will operate.
-In this process, if he has walked $(A+B)$ steps away from the previous relay, or if he encounters the source location within this distance, then he must place a node.
+{\em Pure as-you-go deployment:} After placing a relay, the agent skips the next $A$~steps, and sequentially measures the outage probabilities from locations $(A+1),(A+2),\cdots,(A+B)$ to the previously placed node, at all transmit power levels $\gamma \in \mathcal{S}$.
+As the agent explores the locations $(A+1),\cdots,(A+B-1)$ and makes link quality measurements.\footnote{At a distance $r$ from the previous node, he measures the outage probabilities $\{Q_{out}(r,\gamma,w)\}_{\gamma \in \mathcal{S}}$ from the current location to the previous node, where $w$ is the realization of the shadowing in the link being evaluated.} At each step he decides whether to place a relay there, and if the decision is to place a relay, then he also decides the transmit power for the placed relay.
+This has been depicted in Figure~\ref{fig:pure-as-you-go}.
+In this process, if he has walked $(A+B)$ steps away from the previous relay, or if he encounters the source location, then he must place a node. $A$ and $B$ will be fixed before deployment begins.

-{\em Explore-forward deployment:} After placing a node, the deployment agent skips the next $A$ locations ($A \geq 0$) and estimates the shadowing $\underline{w}:=(w_{A+1},w_{A+2},\cdots,w_{A+B})$\footnote{Underlined symbols denote vectors in this paper.} to the previous node from locations $(A+1),(A+2), \cdots,(A+B)$.
-Then he places the relay at one of the locations $(A+1),(A+2), \cdots,(A+B)$ and repeats the same process for placing the next relay.
+{\em Explore-forward deployment:} After placing a node, the deployment agent skips the next $A$ locations ($A \geq 0$) and measures the outage probabilities to the previous node from locations $(A+1), \cdots,(A+B)$, at each power level from the set $\mathcal{S}$.
+Then, based on these $B |\mathcal{S}|$ measurements\footnote{Let us denote by $w_u$ the realization of shadowing in the potential link between the $u$-th location (starting from the previously placed node) and the previous node (see Figure~\ref{fig:backtracking_illustration}).
+The agent measures the outage probabilities $\{Q_{out}(u,\gamma,w_u)\}_{A+1 \leq u \leq A+B, \gamma \in \mathcal{S}}$ in order to make a placement decision.} of the outage probability values, he places the relay at location $u^* \in \{A+1, \cdots,A+B\}$, sets its transmit power to $\gamma^* \in \mathcal{S}$, and repeats the same process for placing the next relay.
 This procedure is illustrated in Figure~\ref{fig:backtracking_illustration}.
 If the source location is encountered within $(A+B)$ steps from the previous node, then the source is placed.